Symposia & Abstracts

 - Please remember to keep the display area neat.
 If your message exceeds poster space, consider making photocopied handouts available.

-The accepted abstracts will be accessible online through the Abstract Search Site, which will be available in Spring 2017.
+The accepted abstracts will be accessible online through the Abstract Search Site or through the 2017 SWS Annual Meeting mobile app.